Cephalode/zen-spaces.flake/README.md

 A pure NixOS module that patches Zen's profile state files (`zen-sessions.jsonlz4` and `containers.json`) via `systemd.user.services` oneshots at login.

+I made this because I refuse to use home manager but still want to have a way to declare spaces and containers in Zen.

 ## How it works

 | Feature | Mechanism |